Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Numerical Evidence

+where we explicitly include additive two-way fixed effects $\lambda_{1,i}+\gamma_{1,j}$ together with an interactive fixed effects component $\lambda_{2,i}'\gamma_{2,j}$, which allows for richer patterns of unobserved heterogeneity such as homophily based on latent characteristics of countries $i$ and $j$.
+We compute our two-step estimator and select the regularization parameter and the number of factors using the algorithms provided in Section~\ref{sec:implementation}.\footnote{The incorporation of additive fixed effects requires only minor modifications of the optimization algorithms presented in Section~\ref{sec:implementation}.
+These modifications and additional implementation details are provided in Appendix~\ref{appendix:empirical_algorithm}.}

-In Table~\ref{tab:trade}, we report the results of our two-step estimator (column (3)), the estimator with only two-way fixed effects (column (1)), and the estimator from \citet{chen2021nonlinear}, computed using the EM-type algorithm (column (2)).
-The estimated number of factors in our model is $R = 2$, while \citet{chen2021nonlinear} identifies $R = 3$.
-For comparison, we report their estimator using $R = 2$ only.
-Standard deviations are presented in parentheses.
+In Table~\ref{tab:trade} below, we provide the estimates produced by our two-step estimator (column $\mr{TS}$) and the estimates reported by \citet{chen2021nonlinear} (column $\mr{CFW}$).
+Notice that since, using our algorithm, the estimated number of factors is $\hat{R}=2$, we include the estimates of \citet{chen2021nonlinear} for $R = 2$ only.
+As a baseline benchmark, we also report the estimates produced by the estimator incorporating only two-way fixed effects $\lambda_{1,i}+\gamma_{1,j}$ (column $\mr{TWFE}$), which match the analogous results in \citet{chen2021nonlinear}.

-Column (1) is included as a reference, showing that the signs of most coefficients remains valid after introducing latent factors into the gravity equation, except for Language and Religion.
-We do not provide a detailed discussion of the impact of latent factors, as this has already been extensively analyzed in \citet{chen2021nonlinear}.
-Instead, we focus on the differences between columns (2) and (3).

-The results in columns (2) and (3) are very similar.
-The only notable difference is the coefficient estimate for Currency.
-Our two-step estimator reports $1.25$ with a standard deviation of $0.34$, while \cite{chen2021nonlinear} reports $1.37$ with a standard deviation of $0.41$.
-However, this difference is minor, and both methods produce statistically significant estimates at the $5\%$ level.
-Finally, the log-likelihood for our estimator is $0.6711$, slightly lower than $0.6714$ reported by \cite{chen2021nonlinear}.
-This small discrepancy is likely due to finite-sample problem.